 You know that kids need a host of shots, but just because you’re long past the pint-sized stage doesn’t mean you can skip the needle entirely.
 In fact, the Centers for Disease Control and Prevention (CDC) now recommends that adults aged 50 and up get four separate vaccines to protect against illnesses that hit older people particularly hard.

-With flu season at its peak in January and February, hopefully you’ve already gotten your shot for this year.
+Hopefully you’ve already gotten your flu shot for this year, or you’re planning to get it soon.
 But most older people skip the other vaccines, according to CDC research, which puts them at greater risk for everything from tetanus to pneumonia.

 “As we get older, our immune system isn’t as well-functioning,” says Ada Stewart, M.D., a family physician in Columbia, S.C., and member of the board of directors of the American Academy of Family Physicians.
 That not only increases the danger that you’ll contract a variety of